InfiniteCoder01/orco/README.md

 [Developed on streams](https://www.youtube.com/playlist?list=PLvZASPqsD2VjqJ6968gEhoLlCn0i0rqHH)

 ## Goals
-OrCo has the following goals:
-- Bring hot code reloading, intellisence, debugging, interpreters, cross-compilers and similar features to all supported languages
-- Easy language interop

 Some note I worte a long time ago.
 Doesn't really make sence to me, but should make sence for new developers:
 > Note for developers: